lauslim12/provisions/README.md

 - Make sure you get a PC with Intel processors.
 Homebrew (for Linux) does not support ARM processors.
 - You can ignore the above if you are provisioning a Raspberry Pi device.
 - You have to use either Darwin-based Linux, Ubuntu-based Linux, or a Debian-based Raspberry Pi.
-- I am a 'minimalist' developer, I don't really have any personal configurations other than the synchronized one in Visual Studio Code.
+- I am a 'minimalist' developer.
+I don't really have any personal configurations other than the synchronized one in Visual Studio Code.
 I am content with factory settings.
-- I write both Windows and Unix systems here so I don't forget anything.
+- I write how I provision both Windows and Unix systems here so I don't forget anything.

 ## Setup - Windows